mclear-teaching-projects/phil871-kant-survey/content/notes/transcendental-aesthetic.md

 > or from the simple to the composite.
 The former could also be called
 > '*regressive*' and the latter '*progressive*' (JL 9:149)

-With the synthetic method one sets out from first principles and derives from them what one can.
+With the synthetic method one sets out from first principles/conditions and derives from them what one can.
 With the analytic method, one starts from some given claim and from it proceeds via a regressive analysis to its conditions.
 The synthetic method is constructive while the analytic method is deconstructive.
 Kant take the CPR to be arguing from first principles regarding cognition to the existence of particular kinds of synthetic a priori knowledge.
 In the *Prolegomena* Kant is starting from